mllopis11/spring-bootstrap/README.md

-# Bootstrap for Java projects
+# Bootstrap for Java Projects

 Utility library for the most common operations used in java projects.